Ismayilli District: History

 Ismayilli district was created with the center in the Ismayilli village on November 21, 1931.
 Before the establishment of the district, one of its parts was in Goychay district, another one in Shamakhi district and the smallest part within Shaki district.
-Ismayilli district has a number of ancient historical monuments.
+The Ismayilli district has a number of ancient historical monuments.
 Significant measures are taken for the development of tourism.
 The Ismayilli city had been a village until 1959, a settlement until 1967, and after that, it was transformed into a city.

 The territory, like all the northern lands of Azerbaijan, was part of the Caucasian Albanian state in the 4th century B.C.
 Mehran Gyrdyman from the dynasty of Sasanian even created his own kingdom on the territory.
 Albanian rulers Varaz Grigor and his son Djavanshir (616-681) were also from the dynasty of Mihranids.
-The Gyrdyman state was ruled by the most prominent ruler of Albania Djavanshir in 638–670.
+The Gyrdyman state was ruled by the most prominent ruler of Albania, Djavanshir, in 638–670.
 The ruins of the residence built by him on the Aghchay river 4 km from Talystan village are still famous as the Djavanshir tower.

-A number of settlements, especially Lahydj and Basgal settlements, Ivanovka, Galadjyg, Talystan and Diyarly villages are notable for their ancient history and special beauty.
+A number of settlements, especially Lahydj and Basgal settlements, Ivanovka, Galadjyg, Talystan, and Diyarly villages, are notable for their ancient history and special beauty.
 Lahij and Basgal were declared the reserves of history and culture.